Enucleation: Making the Decision

 - Why is enucleation being suggested?

-- Are there any other options to preserve my child’s sight?
+- Are there any other options to save or restore my child’s sight?

-- Do these options pose a risk to my child’s life?
+- What risk do these options pose to my child’s life?

 - When will the surgery take place?